 At our office, we use the GenesisPlus, an Nd:YAG laser technology by Cutera.

 Nail fungus occurs on a regular basis and usually starts as a yellow or white spot that’s located just under the tip of your toenail.
 As the infection worsens, the fungus can create discoloration within your nail while also causing the nail to thicken or crumble around the edges.
 While the fungus may begin around one toenail, it can eventually affect several nails.
 This condition can range in severity from mild to serious.
 More mild cases of toenail fungus may not require any treatment and can dissipate on their own.

 However, severe cases of toenail fungus can cause pain and a variety of other issues that may require you to obtain some other forms of treatment.
-While toenail fungus can always reappear on your toenails, among the most effective ways to get rid of the current fungus is with a laser fungus treatment, which has proven to be very successful at removing the fungus and returning the toenails to normal.
+While toenail fungus can always reappear on your toenails, among the most effective ways to get rid of the current fungus is with a laser fungus treatment, which has proven to be very successful.

 How Laser Fungus Treatment Works

 Laser fungus treatment is a very simple and straightforward treatment that makes use of a laser beam, which is passed over the infected nails.
 This is repeated until the laser energy has reached the nail bed.
 The laser is designed to promote anti-fungal activity by killing the microbe that has caused the fungus to develop in the first place.
 The procedure itself is nearly pain-free, although many patients feel a warm sensation during the laser treatment.